 To resolve this error, turn off Wi-Fi for 1 minute.
 Then, turn it back on and try to use Wi-Fi Calling.
 Visit the Phones page, and select your device.
 Look for Wi-Fi Calling to access guided steps.
 If you still see the error, contact T-Mobile Customer Service.

-Can't make or receive Wi-Fi calls or have dropped calls
+Can't make or receive Wi-Fi calls or call quality issues

 If you're experiencing dropped calls, have audio quality issues, or have trouble with Wi-Fi calls, it could be due to a Wi-Fi issue or a phone problem.